krikk/esp32_E-Paper_Display/README.md

 Used Software:
 - [ESPHome](https://esphome.io/index.html)
 - you find my code in this repository
+- the BLE part is disabled, because of memory problems...

 To correctly compile this you have to create a secrets.yaml file within the root directory of the project with the following content:
 ```console